Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the max amount of information (counted in megabytes per second) that can be transferred past the external memory interface in one second.
-It's worked out by multiplying the interface width by its memory clock speed.
-If it uses DDR memory, the result should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be moved over the external memory interface in a second.
+The number is calculated by multiplying the card's bus width by its memory clock speed.
+In the case of DDR type RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
 The better the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+It especially helps with AA, HDR and high resolutions.
 Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
-This figure is worked out by multiplying the total number of texture units by the core clock speed of the chip.
-The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
-Pixel Rate: Pixel rate is the most pixels the graphics card could possibly record to the local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.
+Pixel Rate: Pixel rate is the most pixels the graphics card could possibly record to the local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices